Mr-Scarf/principles_of_data_analytics/README.md

 ######## to do 26th April Expand with info per each task/ screenshots if needed ########

 1. Source the Data Set
+The Iris dataset is loaded using `sklearn.datasets.load_iris()` and converted into a pandas DataFrame.
+A comparsion between the raw dataset from sklearn vs converted pandas DataFrame

 2. Explore the Data Structure
+Initial inspection includes checking data types, size, and a preview of the dataset using `df` and `.info()`.

 3. Summarize the Data
+Descriptive statistics (mean,min,max,standard deviation,median) are generated using `.describe()`

 4. Visualize Features
+Used `matplotlib` to create histogramsto understand the distribution of each feature.

 5. Investigate Relationships
+Created a scatter plot of two features to show relationship between 'petal length (cm)' & 'petal width (cm)'

 6. Analyze Relationship
+Use numpy.polyfit to add a regression line to the scatter plot of 'petal length (cm)' & 'petal width (cm)'

 7. Analyze Class Distributions
+Create box-plots of the petal lengths for each of the three classes using color-coded plots.

 8. Compute Correlations
+Calculate the correlation coefficients between the features & displayed the results as a heatmap using matplotlib.

 9. Fit a Simple Linear Regression
+Calculated the coefficient of determination r² & fitted it to a scatter plot

 10. Too Many Features
+Used seaborn to create a pairplot of the data set & discuss what the pairplot depicts.

 ## Repositary Contents